Jelosus2/enkanetwork.js/README.md

 	- Updated the player structure to add the `owner` field.
 	- Fixed when you search for a weapon name it returns an empty string.
 	- Fixed errors and bugs.
+- v2.1.1:
+	- Fixed wrong skills order display of characters.
+	- Added a costume finder to `AssetFinder`.
+	- Added the 3.5 content.

 ## Table of Content
 - [Wrapper](#wrapper)